 The Power of Advertising

-Conversely, however, 1970s adverts could be pretty sexist, either depicting women as “little homemakers and wives”, or sex objects to be enjoyed.
-You looked and smelled good for his pleasure, not yours.
+However, 1970s adverts could also be pretty sexist.
+Women were depicted as homemakers and wives or as sex objects to be enjoyed.
+Basically, you looked and smelled good for his pleasure, not yours!

 More makeup products catering to women of colour appeared on the market, including new brands like Fashion Fair who debuted their range in 1973.
 More women of colour started to be seen in advertisements for mainstream brands, like Avon.
 It was the start of more diversity, though it was still far from an equal playing field.